 Grapefruit and Warfarin

 It has been found that small amounts of grapefruit should have little effect on warfarin.
-Studies showed that warfarin patients showed no effect when they had up to three glasses (24 ounces) of grapefruit juice daily.
-Although, some case reports show increased INR associated with 50 ounces of grapefruit juice daily.4 Still, warfarin patients should be cautious with their grapefruit consumption and other medications they may take.
+Studies showed that people on warfarin showed no effect when they had up to three glasses (24 ounces) of grapefruit juice daily.
+Although, some case reports show increased INR associated with 50 ounces of grapefruit juice daily.4 Still, people taking warfarin should be cautious with their grapefruit consumption and other medications they may take.
 If you regularly enjoy grapefruit or grapefruit juice, speak with your physician about how it may interact with warfarin and other medications you take.

 Other citrus with some of the same compound as grapefruit include oranges, pomelos, tangelos and limes.2,3 If you cannot bear to part with your morning citrus, speak with your physician about your medications that may be affected.
-Grapefruit has been shown to increase the risk of bleeding in patients that take either apixaban or rivaroxaban, two other medications used to manage blood coagulation.
-For patients on apixaban, it has even been suggested for elderly patients to avoid grapefruit in general.4 Remember that as a patient on warfarin, consistency in your diet is key to maintaining your target INR level.
+Grapefruit has been shown to increase the risk of bleeding in people that take either apixaban or rivaroxaban, two other medications used to manage blood coagulation.
+For people on apixaban, it has even been suggested for elderly people to avoid grapefruit in general.4 Remember that as a person on warfarin, consistency in your diet is key to maintaining your target INR level.